rpjb/rpjb.github.com/_posts/2013-06-23-going-for-distance.md

 title: "Going for distance"
 author: robert barretto
 categories: zerorelevance
-description: "Statues of the male form during urination."
+description: "statues of the male form during urination."
 ---

 On my last trip to the Philippines, I came across an interesting seafood restaurant.
 As I walked in, I was greeted by two statues of men posing as they urinated into a koi pond.